terrybrashaw/Wrest/Misc.md

 ### Removed ###
 * **Bunny Hopping** - While mid-air, landing on a down-angled slope and jumping again within ~50ms of landing will increase velocity.

+* Players can be knocked out (or *downed*) instead of killed in some situations.
+I haven't what these situations are but it shouldn't interfere with impressive kills.
+For example: getting a killing blow with a headshot should always kill.